thomasrunner/research/README.md

 ---

 ### 🔁 Integrating the Mesh Model with General Field Theory
-*From Discrete Tension Networks to Fully Quantized Fields*
+*From Discrete Tension Networks to Fully Quantized Fields

-- Introduces the **Mesh-Field Transformer**, a formal mechanism for mapping discrete mesh dynamics to the continuous language of QFT
+- Introduces the Mesh–Field Transformer, a formal mechanism for mapping discrete mesh dynamics to the continuous language of QFT
 - Shows how canonical quantization, operator algebra, and Lagrangian structure emerge from a tension-based spacetime substrate
+- Now includes a curved-spacetime extension and structural inversion equation, completing the link between geometry and coherence-based field generation
-- Provides a full worked example and mathematical proofs bridging structure to fields.
+- Provides a full worked example and mathematical proofs bridging structure to fields
 - → [`papers/physics/The_Mesh_Model___Tension_to_QFT.pdf`](./papers/physics/The_Mesh_Model___Tension_to_QFT.pdf)

 ---